- Parents Home

-TV and video games often show behaviors like drinking alcohol, doing drugs, smoking cigarettes, and having sex at a young age as cool, fun, and exciting.
+Characters on TV and in video games often show risky behaviors — like drinking alcohol, using drugs, and smoking cigarettes — as cool, fun, and exciting.
 When these things seem acceptable, kids and teens might be tempted to try them.
-That might lead to substance abuse problems, and studies show that teens who watch lots of sexual content are more likely to start sexual activity earlier.
+That might lead to substance abuse problems.
+Media can also expose kids to high-risk sexual practices, and studies show that teens who watch lots of sexual content are more likely to start sexual activity at a young age.

 Try to limit kids' exposure to ads.
 You can:

-- Have them watch public television stations, which rarely show ads featuring products.
+- Have them watch public TV stations, which rarely show ads featuring products.

 - Record shows so you can fast forward through the commercials.